-Impact on estimated hospital remuneration
+3.2 Impact on estimated hospital remuneration

-When compared with the reference coding, the percentage of incorrect HRGs was 31% for remote coding with case notes, 35% for point of care coding, and 42% for remote coding respectively.
-No significant difference was found between the three methods of coding (Table 3).
+When compared with the gold standard, the percentage of incorrect HRGs was 31% for remote coding with case notes, 35% for point of care coding, and 42% for remote coding respectively.
+No significant difference was found between the three methods of coding (Table 4).

 Scaling these figures up to a typical large teaching hospital with 125 thousand inpatient discharges per year, the three methods of coding led to an estimated loss of remuneration per year of £1.8M for remote coding with case notes, £15.4M for point of care coding, and £16.5M for remote coding from discharge summaries alone.
-The loss of remuneration was less for remote coding with case notes because the loss was compensated by an incorrectly high remuneration for some patients having an incorrect HRG (Table 3).
+The loss of remuneration was less for remote coding with case notes because the loss was compensated by an incorrectly high remuneration for some patients having an incorrect HRG (Table 4).